No two guests are the same, and Viamede Resort is something different to every guest that stays with us.

 - Do you host corporate events?
 Yep!
 Click here for details, or here to e-mail our events team

-- What time is check in/check out?
-Check in is at 3 pm, and check out is at 11 am.
-We can never promise early check ins or late check outs, but you’re welcome to stay and enjoy the property if you arrive early or aren’t quite ready to go home yet.
+- What time is check-in/check-out?
+Check-in is at 3 pm, and check-out is at 11 am.
+We can never promise early check-ins or late check-outs, but you’re welcome to stay and enjoy the property if you arrive early or aren’t quite ready to go home yet.

 - I’m staying in a cottage.
 Do I need to bring sheets and towels?
 All of our rooms and cottages have full housekeeping, so we provide bedding and bathroom towels.
-Both our indoor and outdoor pool are stocked with towels, so the only towels you may want to bring are beach towels!
+Both our indoor pool and an outdoor pool are stocked with towels, so the only towels you may want to bring are beach towels!
 Check out our full cottage packing list if you are the planning type!

 - How much do your recreation activities cost?
 As the saying goes, the best things in life are free, and that goes for our recreation schedule as well.

 - Can I eat at your restaurants even if I’m not a guest at your resort?
 Do I need a reservation?
 Absolutely!
-Both Mount Julian and The Boathouse are open to travellers, tourists, locals, and guests alike.
+Both Mount Julian and The Boathouse are open to travelers, tourists, locals, and guests alike.
 If you are not staying at the resort, please call us to make a reservation, so we can ensure we have a table for you!